 Marginals are those plants that can be a little underwater and the stems and leaves grow up and out.
 We like the Iris family, Yellow Flag Iris (Iris pseuadacorus) is the most common but there are lots more.
-Some other plants can spread to cover the water surface like water cress, which is tasty in a salad - or water mint (Mentha aquatica) which smells good.
+Some other plants can spread to cover the water surface like water cress, that is tasty in a salad or water mint (Mentha aquatica) which smells good.

 Lilies are the classic pond plant and nearly everyone wants at least one.
 There are varieties suitable for depths of between 6” and 4’ (15 to 120cm) but most live in the deepest bit of your pond with water between 2’ and 4’ deep (60 to 120cm).

 When you first add a lily it will usually have short leaf stems so if you put it straight to the bottom of the pond the leaves won’t reach the surface.
 You need to lower it gradually.
 Start with it on a shelf so that the leaves are close to the surface and they’ll stretch up to the top in a few days.
-Once they are spread out on the surface lower the basket a little further, say 6” (15cm) and wait for the leaves to spread out on the surface again.
-Keep doing this until it is on the bottom of the pond.
+Once they are spread out on the surface lower the basket a little further say 6” (15cm) and wait for the leaves to spread out on the surface again.
+Keep doing this until it is on the bottom, of the pond.

 waste that you cut from your plants - or put it in your wheelie bin to be

 planting and enjoy your pond.